nijave/terraform-provider-cortextool/CONTRIBUTING.md

 # Licensing for new files

-terraform-provider-mixtool is licensed under the Apache License 2.0.
-Anything contributed to terraform-provider-mixtool must be released under this license.
+terraform-provider-cortextool is licensed under the Apache License 2.0.
+Anything contributed to terraform-provider-cortextool must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.